 Your tax refund may actually land on time this year.
 Thank the IRS.

-As Americans turn the page on another tax season, the Internal Revenue Service may finally be turning the corner after a mountainous backlog of tax returns, delayed refunds and poor customer service gave people even more reason to loathe the federal agency they love to hate.
+As Americans turn the page on another tax season, the Internal Revenue Service may finally be turning the corner on a mountainous backlog of tax returns, delayed refunds and poor customer service that gave people even more reason to groan about the federal agency they love to hate.

-Over the past year, the IRS has rebuilt its ranks, answered more than 80% of calls and worked its heap of unprocessed returns down from over 12 million to roughly 2 million, the U.S. Treasury Deported reported this week.
-Getting help is easier, too.
-Taxpayers now face an average wait time of four minutes to get an IRS employee on the phone, down from a patience-sapping 28 minutes last year.
+Over the past year, the IRS has rebuilt its ranks and has worked through a heap of unprocessed returns that are now down to roughly 2 million from over 12 million, the U.S. Treasury Deported reported this week.
+Getting help from an agent is easier, too.
+Taxpayers now face an average wait time of four minutes to get an IRS employee on the phone, down from a soul-sapping 28 minutes last year.

 "Tax filing season this year has gone much more smoothly than 2020 and 2021," Howard Gleckman, a senior fellow in the Urban-Brookings Tax Policy Center, told CBS MoneyWatch.
 "They did get extra money and were able to hire more people to answer the phone.
 They dug through a pile of paper returns, which was an unimaginable mess.
 So even with a small amount of money, things are better."